EvansWinner/awesome-line-editors/README.md

 ## ED.com (also led) *honorable mention*

-ED.com is a line editor that was used on the CP/M operating system, a kind of precurssor to DOS.
-All I know about ED.com I learned from a pair of vidoes on YouTube on a channel called "TechTinkering: [I Love ED on CP/M](https://www.youtube.com/watch?v=7pqaj050X7g) and the shorter, [A Very Quick Tour of ED on CP/M](https://www.youtube.com/watch?v=DY58jTcidxE)
+ED.com is a line editor that was used on the CP/M operating system, a kind of precursor to DOS.
+All I know about ED.com I learned from a pair of videos on YouTube on a channel called "TechTinkering: [I Love ED on CP/M](https://www.youtube.com/watch?v=7pqaj050X7g) and the shorter, [A Very Quick Tour of ED on CP/M](https://www.youtube.com/watch?v=DY58jTcidxE)

-ED (which I style ED.com in the CP/M style to differentiate it from the Unix ed(1)) appears to be something like a mix between a line-based editor and a character- based editr, like Teco.
+ED (which I style ED.com in the CP/M style to differentiate it from the Unix ed(1)) appears to be something like a mix between a line-based editor and a character- based editor, like Teco.
 This makes it appear complicated, byzantine -- and interesting.
 I get the impression that it was written in assembly language and that a port to modern systems would amount to a complete re-write.
 Et voila: Sage Hendricks has a re-implementation for \*nix systems, called "led" (for "leaf context editor") on